 Any records found during the inventory process that are no longer being created or received, will not be added to the Records Retention Schedule and can be disposed by completing a Records Disposal Request (SFN 2044) (See Procedure for One-Time or Early Disposal of Records).

 The second step in implementing a records management program within an agency is completing record series descriptions which will be used to develop a records retention schedule.

 The record series descriptions will detail the general purpose and content of a record series, or a unit of related records, and recommend a retention period.

-Send all completed Record Series Descriptions to ITD Records Management.
-The information management analyst will assign a records control number to the record series.
+Once the Record Series service request is submitted, the information management analyst will assign a record control number to the record series.